Why invest in mobile advertising?

 Geofencing, though, like we mentioned above, allows you to target everyone in a geographical location.
 The only thing they have to do to see the ad is be in the physical location you’re targeting.

 Some pregnancy centers have been using geofencing for a few years now to show ads to women about their services.
 Many of these fences have been around Planned Parenthood and other abortion clinics.
 While some have come under fire for this in the media, it’s important to remember a couple of things:

 - Geofencing is not illegal.
 It’s a modern advertising practice that virtually all businesses use in some way to show ads to their customers and potential customers.
+You may also be interested to implement customer 360 system.
 When pregnancy centers use it, it’s the same thing.
 The only difference is that some groups with abortion agendas don’t like that pregnancy centers use it.